 Just remember that temperature and humidity are more important than the actual dates when it comes to the garden, to if it’s a particularly mild winter you might be able to carry out some tasks earlier than usual.
 There are also sections where gardeners can find local gardening groups, read more about specific plant varieties, and even find the perfect plant for your garden based on soil type, how shady it is, and the direction your garden is facing.

 Sound good?
 Head to www.rhs.org.uk to peruse all the Royal Horticultural Society have to offer.

 Thompson & Morgan offer a fair few seeds in their extensive online catalogue.
 With more than 150 years in the industry, they definitely know what they’re talking about.
 With a blog, a plant finder, and plenty to browse, you’re sure to find something which piques your interested over at www.thompson-morgan.com.

 If you’ve just moved to a new house and are yet to tackle the overgrown jungle that the previous residents left in their wake, have a look at this useful online Garden Planner.
 It’s really easy to use, and you can design a layout which works for your garden by trial and error with none of the expense.
 Include walls, different types of plants, ponds and more as part of your design, and then print out your plan when you’re all done so you know what you need to buy and what goes where – easy!

 Of course, we also think our own guides for gardeners (keen and reluctant alike) are worth a read too.
-There’s out free advice section as well as the blog to help you make decisions about garden machinery and accessories.
+There’s our free advice and FAQs section as well as the blog to help you make decisions about garden machinery and accessories.
 We try and update frequently so there’s usually something new to read and as we’re always adding new products to the site there’s plenty to look at.